Moral Fitness As a Parent As Defined in 61.13

 - (q) Show how a parent will keep the environment of a child free from substance abuse.

 If you are planning to be involved in dissolution of marriage or child support case and are concerned in any way that a judge could consider you morally unfit, be absolutely sure to discuss this possibility with an experienced Family Law attorney.
-For persons living in Florida’s Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough county or in Washington DC, attorney Grant Gisondo is ready to answer your questions and help you get a fair outcome.
+For persons living in Florida’s Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties, in Washington DC, or New York attorney Grant Gisondo is ready to answer your questions and help you get a fair outcome.
 Call his office at (561) 530-4568 to make an appointment for an initial, free, in-office consultation.
 He will meet with you personally Monday through Friday 9 to 5 and for new clients attorney Gisondo is available from 8:30 am to 1:00 pm on Saturdays.